5 Reasons to Help CBUS Entrepreneurs Succeed

 5. To explore a future relationship with a promising young company in a transparent, low risk way

-First Connect provides an opportunity for mentors and experts to build an ongoing business relationship with promising young companies or to participate eventually in a senior role, as a Board member, or as an investor in a startup.
+Rev1 provides an opportunity for mentors and vetted service providers to build an ongoing business relationship with promising young companies or to participate eventually in a senior role, as a Board member, or as an investor in a startup.

 Startups with mentors have more success.
-The proof is in the Startup Genome data—and in our hands-on experience through Rev1’s First Connect network.
+The proof is in the Startup Genome data—and in our hands-on experience through Rev1’s network.

-Talk to us about how participating in First Connect might be a fit for you or your company.
+Talk to us about becoming a mentor or vetted service provider might be a fit for you or your company.